A Giant of Higher Ed

 “Dr. Patterson’s accomplishments and his dedication to providing educational opportunities to disenfranchised populations, particularly African Americans, make him a figure worthy of celebration in American history,” Bridges said.

 Award and Scholarship to Bear Patterson’s Name

-In recognition of the legacy and achievements of Dr. Frederick Douglass Patterson (DVM ’23), the College of Veterinary Medicine has created a faculty/staff award and new scholarships in his honor.
+In recognition of the legacy and achievements of Dr. Frederick Douglass Patterson (DVM ’23), the College of Veterinary Medicine has created new scholarships in his honor.

 The Frederick Douglass Patterson Diversity and Inclusion Award will be awarded annually to the CVM faculty and/or staff who have advanced the college’s mission of diversity, equity and inclusion.

 The Frederick Douglass Patterson Scholarship was created to honor the personal merits and attributes of Patterson, who served as president of the Tuskegee Institute and is the founder of the United Negro College Fund.
 Scholarships will be awarded to current and incoming DVM students.